AKloc/BookNotes/Technical/Hands-On Machine Learning/1 - The ML Landscape.md

 		- System generalizes from a set of examples to build a model and then uses the model to make predictions.
 		- e.g.: "Life Satisfaction" to "GDP per Capita" graph that shows that there's a trend with life satisfaction and GDP - almost a straight line.
 			- Because the shape of the graph is a line, we would use a "model selection" of a "linear model".
 (This might sound wordy because I'm trying to capture all of the terms in the book, but it's literally just saying "Your data looks like a line, so predict using that same line.")
 			- The linear model has two parameters it takes.
 Depending on what those two values are set at, they can represent any linear function.
-In our case: life_satisfaction =p1 + pw x GDP_per_capita
+In our case: *life_satisfaction =p1 + pw x GDP_per_capita*
+			- How do we know which values to use for p1 and p2?
+We need to specify a "performance measure" that tells us how good our mno

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMTgzNDgxNSwtMTAxOTQ1OTc0NiwtMj
+eyJoaXN0b3J5IjpbLTU0MDMyODkxNCwtMTAxOTQ1OTc0NiwtMj
 EzMDIxMDk4NCwtNDQ1MDEzMjA1LC0xMjcxNzE5NjkyLC0xMzY2
 NzY2MDk0LC04OTgwOTI0NDYsLTE5MzQ5NTIxMjksLTU3NDk5ND
 g1NiwxOTc4NzU1NjExLDIxMDI4NjY3NzcsMzA4NjQyODMzXX0=